MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 MobileCenter.Start(...);
 ```

-Here is an example on **Xamarin.Forms** of the callback implementation that replaces the SDK dialog by a custom one:
+Here is an example on **Xamarin.Forms** of the callback implementation that replaces the SDK dialog with a custom one:

 ```csharp
 bool OnReleaseAvailable(ReleaseDetails releaseDetails)